ethereum/web3.py/docs/contributing.rst

    you may again include the ``GETH_BINARY`` environment variable.

-CI testing with a nightly Geth build
+CI Testing With a Nightly Geth Build
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Occasionally you'll want to have CI run the test suite against an unreleased version of Geth,